Azure/InnovationEngine/examples/test-instructions.md

 - **Azure Login Step**: If your documentation doesn't require Azure resources, you can remove the Azure login step.

+- **Python Version and Dependencies**:
-- **Dependencies**: Add or remove Python packages in the `Install dependencies` step as needed for your tests.
+  - Update the `python-version` in the `Set Up Python` step to match your project's requirements.
+  - In the `Install Dependencies` step, specify the versions of `pip`, `PyGithub`, and `pyyaml` as needed.
+The action tries to install specific versions first and falls back to the latest versions if the specified versions are not available.

 - **Testing Script**: Update the Python script to change how tests are executed, how errors are handled, or how results are reported.
+For example, you might customize the error extraction logic or modify the issue creation process.

-- **Secrets Management**: Ensure all necessary secrets are correctly named and stored in your repository's settings.
+- **Secrets Management**: Ensure all necessary secrets (`AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID`, `PAT`) are correctly named and stored in your repository's settings under **Settings > Secrets and variables > Actions**.

 ## Conclusion